 Legislation, Regulation and Litigation.
 The cigarette industry continues to be challenged on numerous fronts.
 New product liability cases continue to be commenced against Liggett and the Company and other cigarette manufacturers.
-As of March 31, 1998, there were approximately 250 individual suits, 30 purported class actions or actions where class certification has been sought and 95 state, municipality and other third-party payor health care cost reimbursement actions pending in the United States in which Liggett is a named defendant.
+As of December 31, 1997, there were approximately 250 individual suits, 40 purported class actions or actions where class certification has been sought and .
+75 state, municipality and other third-party payor health care cost reimbursement actions pending in the United States in which Liggett is a named defendant.
 As new cases are commenced, the costs associated with defending such cases and the risks attendant to the inherent unpredictability of litigation continue to increase.
 Recently, there have been a number of restrictive regulatory actions from various Federal administrative bodies, including the United States Environmental Protection Agency ("EPA") and the Food and Drug Administration ("FDA"), adverse political and legal decisions and other unfavorable developments concerning cigarette smoking and the tobacco industry, including the commencement and certification of class actions and the commencement of Medicaid reimbursement suits by various states' Attorneys General.
 These developments generally receive widespread media attention.
 The Company is not able to evaluate the effect of these developing matters on pending litigation or the possible commencement of additional litigation, but it is possible that the Company's financial position, results of operations and cash flows could be materially adversely affected by an ultimate unfavorable outcome in any of such pending litigation.
-See Note 16 to the Consolidated Financial Statements of the Company for the year ended December 31, 1997 (the "Company's Consolidated Financial Statements") and Note 8 to the Company's unaudited interim consolidated financial statements for the quarter ended March 31, 1998 (the "Company's Interim Consolidated Financial Statements") included elsewhere in this Prospectus for a description of legislation, regulation and litigation.
+See Note 16 to the Consolidated Financial Statements of the Company and BGLS (the "Company's Consolidated Financial Statements") included elsewhere in this Prospectus for a description of legislation, regulation and litigation.